-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Tuesday, May 31, 2016.
+On behalf of Hastings Law Firm posted in Failure to Diagnose Attorney in Houston on Tuesday, May 31, 2016.

 Texas residents are likely aware that a timely diagnosis and treatment of medical conditions may prevent severe consequences.
 Unfortunately, doctors also make mistakes, and delayed diagnosis or failures to diagnose do occur.
 This is evident in the number of medical malpractice lawsuits that are reportedly filed in civil courts nationwide.

 A woman in another state filed a lawsuit against a doctor and his employers after he allegedly failed to accurately diagnose her condition when she consulted with him in May 2014.
 According to court documents, the plaintiff — whose medical history showed hypertension — suffered nausea and headache when she visited the defendant.
 She asserts that the doctor sent her home, saying that a virus caused her symptoms, and she would feel better soon.